faSUro/energy2d-client/README.md

 ### Visualize the data

 Finally, you can see the data produced by the simulation thanks to _data-reader.py_.
-In order to correctly show the data, the script requires one argument: the total amount of apartments inside the building.
+In order to correctly show the data, the script requires two arguments: the number of rows and the number of graphs per row you want to see.
-You'll see one graphic for every apartment containing: the setpoint temperature for that apartment at any given time, the actual temperature, the external temperature and whether the heater is on or off (10 means on, 0 means off).
+You'll see one graph for every apartment containing: the setpoint temperature for that apartment at any given time, the actual temperature, the external temperature and whether the heater is on or off (10 means on, 0 means off).